WDI-DTLA-41/project_01_build_a_game/readme.md

 - When there are four in a row (vertical, horizontal, right diagonal or left diagonal) player wins

 UNSOLVED PROBLEMS :
-- Allowing user to drop
+- Allowing user to drop token
 - Winning logic